 A time came when an internal squabble erupted, reulting in open hostility between two Jewish brothers who were vying for the Chieftainship of Anjuvanom.
 Zamorin, the ruler of Calicut, got involved and in its aftermath, a lot of pillaging and destruction occurred.
 In 1524, in the pretext that the Jews were tampering with the spice trade, the Moors, with Zamorin’s help, destroyed the Jewish settlement and the Synagogues.
 Hundreds of years of tolerance and mutual co-existence were suddenly shattered.
 The Jews left Anjuvanom and fled to Cochin.
 In Cochin, the Jews were placed under the protection of the Raja of Cochin.
 To quote the words of an English writer, 'with a liberality that can be hardly understood, he granted them a site for a township by the side of his own Palace and Family Temple.'
 Jew Town was built on this site in 1567 and the famous Paradesi Synagogue was built in 1568.
 For the next 400 years, the Cochin State and the Jews of Cochin enjoyed a mutually tolerant and enlightened existence.

-The Portuguese Period During the Portuguese Period of Cochin History, for almost 160 years, the Jews were terribly victimized.
+During the Portuguese Period of Cochin History, for almost 160 years, the Jews were terribly victimized.
 It is said that the Portuguese came to India with a sword in one hand and a cross in the other.
 The period of Spanish Inquisition was just beginning.
 To quote the late Jewish leader of Cochin, SS Koder 'The spirit of the time is seen from a letter written in 1513 by Albuquerque in which he brought to the attention of the King of Portugal, the existence of large influx of Portuguese and Castilian Jews and enquired of His Majesty, "whether I may be permitted to exterminate them one by one".
 The Portuguese not only completed the destruction of the already shattered settlement in Cranganore but also sacked Jew Town and partially destroyed the famous Paradesi Synagogue in 1661.'

-Yet, the 16th and 17th centuries were an era of building Synagogues.
+th centuries were an era of building Synagogues.
 According to Dr Kenneth Robbins’ research,

 1. Kochangadi Synagogue built in Ft Cochin around 1400.
 This was ruined and in its place was built the Kadavaumbagum Synagogue.